ravendesignsystem/rds/src/docs/design/index.md

 content: true
 ---

-> “Digital design is like painting, except the paint never dries.”
+> “System design is really a term we use to talk about best design practices.”
+- Laying the foundation - Andrew Couldwell